 Once a server is saved and enabled, Delphi connects to it at the start of every chat turn, fetches its tool catalog, and merges those tools into the agent’s available toolset.
 Each tool is automatically namespaced under the server name you chose, so weather/get_forecast will never collide with a built-in tool or with a tool from another server named the same thing.

 From the user’s perspective nothing changes — you just chat with Delphi normally and the agent picks the right tool for the job.
-Delphi gives each server a five-second connection budget, and any server that is slow, unreachable, or misbehaving is quietly skipped for that turn rather than stalling the conversation.
+Delphi gives each server a ten-second connection budget, and any server that is slow, unreachable, or misbehaving is quietly skipped for that turn rather than stalling the conversation.
 Your built-in tools always keep working, even if an external server is down.

-Security: URL validation and SSRF protection
+Security: URL validation and request safety

 Because Delphi is fetching URLs on behalf of users, every MCP server URL is validated before any connection is opened.
 Only HTTPS is permitted in production — plain HTTP is rejected except for local development against localhost.
 URLs with any other scheme are refused outright.